gobbez/ChessBot_Zoe/README.md

 #### Current version

 For now it uses Stockfish with different analysis times in base of the opponent Elo and position evaluation.
-I'm working on adding some specific opening Repertories and Ollama for chat with the user (soon!)
+I'm working on adding some specific opening Repertories and Ollama for chat with the user

 Working to make it improve!